 ‘Castle Rock’ is an American psychological horror anthology series that airs on the Hulu network.
 It first premiered on July 25, 2018.
 The show attempts to “combine the mythological scale and intimate character storytelling of King’s best-loved works, weaving an epic saga of darkness and light, played out on a few square miles of Maine woodland.”
 It has been created by Sam Shaw and Dustin Thomason and is based on stories by Stephen King and heavily draws from his novella collection revolving around the town of Castle Rock.

 Critics have lauded the series saying it is “A meticulously crafted mystery brimming with allusions, Castle Rock is bound to please even the pickiest of Stephen King fans — though mileage may vary for casual viewers.”

-Now fans of the show obviously are eager to know about Castle Rock season 2.
+The series has spawned two successful seasons to date.
+Now fans of the show obviously are eager to know about Castle Rock season 3.
 So, let’s dive into what we know so far.

 Castle Rock Cast: Who is in it?